Online Display Of Titanic Related Items From Private Collection

 31 March 1909 the building of Titanic had started.
 31 May 1911, after 2 years and 2 months, the steamship was launched.
 As construction then was not yet finished and fitting out still was required, it would take 10 more months for completion.
-Of course the 1911 launch was a proud, special and cheerful event, but one must realize it was virtually a repeat of the launch, 7 months prior, of the sister ship Olympic.
+Of course the 1911 launch was a proud, special and cheerful event, but one must realize it was virtually a repeat of the launch, 7 months prior, of Titanic's sister ship Olympic.
 With a vessel's launch, shipyard workers and local entrepreneurs would produce and sell a variety of souvenir objects.

 This propeller of solid brass (not bronze), at the size of a spread hand, appears to be such souvenir object made by a Harland & Wolff shipyard worker, either just before or soon after the launch.
 If sold on launch day, which attracted many people, it obviously was crafted on the day(s) before.
 The simple and spontaneous, not to say clumsy or amateuristic looking inscriptions are engraved with an electric mechanical tool and read: R.M.S ; Titanic ; H"andW" (Harland and Wolff) ; Belfast May,31,1911.
 There is no maker's mark or any other mark to be found.
 On the back a square brass plate is soldered onto and then punched, obviously for easy wall hanging, so behind that plate may be a mark.
 Apparently this propeller was made to serve as a wall or desk decoration or possibly a lamp fixture base.
 It shows irregularities, pittings and traces of polishing (mainly at the axis), probably as a result from the sandcasting production process.
 However, maybe some of the pitting is from aging. ... more